KhronosGroup/glTF/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 Where:
 - $e_i$ is the $i$-th basis vector.
-- $t_a$ is the translation of the joint node in world space.
+- $t_a$ is the translation of the joint node in global space.
-- $t_b$ is the translation of the attached node in world space.
+- $t_b$ is the translation of the attached node in global space.
-- $q_a$ is the orientation of the joint node in world space.
+- $q_a$ is the orientation of the joint node in global space.
-- $q_b$ is the orientation of the attached node in world space.
+- $q_b$ is the orientation of the attached node in global space.
 - $\mathrm{Tw_i}$ is the function which returns the twist component of the twist-swing decomposition of a quaternion.
 - $\mathrm{Re}$ is the function which extracts the real component of a quaternion.